tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Security baseline on Azure.md

     -  As part of the deployment, you will see the following items created:

-       -  One storage account
+       -  One storage account.

-       -  Three virtual network (dbVNet, webVnet, mainVnet)
+       -  Three virtual networks (dbVNet, webVnet, mainVnet).

-       -  Three network security groups
+       -  Three network security groups.

-       -  Three virtual machines (db-1, web-1, paw-1)
+       -  Three virtual machines (db-1, web-1, paw-1).

-            -   IIS is installed on web-1 via a DSC script from the GitHub repository
+            -   IIS is installed on web-1 via a DSC script from the GitHub repository.

-       -  One SQL Azure Server with sample database
+       -  One SQL Azure Server with sample database.

-       -  One Azure Key Vault
+       -  One Azure Key Vault.

     ![Created items list This screenshot is a list of the items that were created, including the items listed above. ](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image8.png)